 -

-Experienced manufacturers play a critical role in resolving these issues early.
+Experienced manufacturers play a crucial role in addressing these issues early on.

-For brands seeking differentiation, OEM pattern development offers:
+For brands seeking differentiation, OEM pattern development can be offered:

 -